North Sydney Council maintains a huge network of public trees with 17,000+ street trees plus many more growing in Parks and Reserves, read more here:

 - on major arterial roads 4.5m over all lanes

 - on local roads 2.4m over parking lanes and 4.5m traffic lanes

 - around buildings and structures 1m or less if branches are thick and unlikely to move during wind.

 Note: These clearances can only be achieved incrementally as the trees mature.
-Industry practice is to maintain branches on at least two thirds of the height of the tree and to not remove more than 25% of a tree's foliage in any one pruning event.
+Industry practice is to maintain branches on at least the upper three-quarters of the height of a street tree, and to not remove more than 10% of a tree's foliage in any one pruning event.